sando38/docker-ejabberd-multiarch/README.md

 NOTE: if you mount a docker volume for the configuration files, those will be persistent and the startup script is not going to be applied at next startup.
 Therefore, manual changes must occur within the docker volume and the respective configuration files.

+TLS certificates must be owned by ejabberd user/ group `999:999` and should not have world readable access rights.

 To trigger the startup script, at least the file `ejabberd.yml` must be deleted/ renamed from the docker volume.

 ## Parameters to configure ejabberd